wpdas/yeager-ai-web3-integration/README.md

 - **Ethers.js**: Used to connect with the blockchain and interact with smart contracts.
 - **Contract Functions**: Exposed in a `contract.ts` file, which handles interactions with the smart contract.
 - **contract-abi.json**: Contains the ABI (Application Binary Interface) for the NFT smart contract.
+- **MetaMask**: When MetaMask (`window.ethereum`) is detected, it is used as the primary provider for fetching data from the blockchain and interacting with the smart contract.
+- **Alchemy**: If MetaMask is not available, **Alchemy** is used as the fallback provider to fetch public contract data such as the list of NFTs.

 ## 3. Assumptions and Decisions